magneticio/vamp.io/content/documentation/using-vamp/references.md

 ---
-title: Referencing artefacts
+title: Referencing artifacts
 weight: 80
 menu:
   main:
     parent: using-vamp
 ---

-# Referencing artefacts
+# Referencing artifacts

-With any artefact, Vamp allows you to either use an inline notation or reference the artefact by name.
+With any artifact, Vamp allows you to either use an inline notation or reference the artifact by name.
 For references, you use the `reference` keyword or its shorter version `ref`.
 Think of it like either using actual values or pointers to a value, i.e:

 **inline notation**